slave-blocker/voider/README.md

 etc

+Out of the box Grandstream phones should use rtp, to enable srtp, access your phones web interface and go to account -> audio settings and put srtp -> Enabled and forced.

 **There is no pbx being used, instead sip packets die before getting to the callee.
 And then some deep packet inspection happens.
 Replacing the 172.16.19.85 by a fake address.
 The packet is then replayed, by scapy and tcprewrite, towards the callee phone.**